 The Cambridge allows overpayments on all its mortgage products.
 Because we charge daily interest on mortgage accounts, overpayments reduce the amount of interest you owe.

 The amount you can overpay per year is set by the terms of your product.
 Depending on your individual mortgage, you may be able to overpay up to 10% per year or be able to make unlimited overpayments.
-If you would like to find out how much you are able to pay you should check the terms and conditions of your mortgage or if your mortgage is with us, get in touch with our Customer Contact Team for more information.
+If you would like to find out how much you are able to pay you should check the terms and conditions of your mortgage or if your mortgage is with us, get in touch with our Customer Contact Centre for more information.

 Consider the flexibility